Octa-Aerospace/octa-launch/packages/cansat/README.md

 ## TODO

 - [ ] Implement poetry for dependency and env management (maybe just a setup.py file is better and enough)
+- [ ] Automate the startup setup process in a script

 ## Dev notes so far